Are Cane Corso’s Picky Eaters? (Explained!)

 If your Cane Corso is suffering from a tummy ache or anything related to the stomach, might cause them to become picky eaters.

 A visit to the veterinarian is a must.
-Usually, when a dog is sick, there would be some obvious signs:
+Usually, when a dog is sick, there are some obvious signs:

 A Cane Corso might also appear to be a picky eater if they have been overfed the day before.
 Aside from that, there is always the chance that your dog ate something that they shouldn’t while on a walk.